hump-coder/esp32-mqtt-zonecontroller/README.md

 ## MQTT Topics

 The default base topic is `8zone-controller`.
 Topics are automatically published under the `homeassistant/` prefix.
+This prefix can be removed by setting `HA_PREFIX` to an empty string in `src/main.cpp`.
 Each zone `n` (1‑15) listens for commands on:

 ```
 homeassistant/<baseTopic>/zone<n>/set    (payload `ON` or `OFF`)